Hanson & Doremus Investment Management Sells 172 Shares of STERIS plc (NYSE:STE)

-Hanson & Doremus Investment Management lessened its stake in STERIS plc (NYSE:STE – Get Rating) by 11.5% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Hanson & Doremus Investment Management lowered its position in shares of STERIS plc (NYSE:STE – Get Rating) by 11.5% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 1,328 shares of the medical equipment provider’s stock after selling 172 shares during the quarter.
-Hanson & Doremus Investment Management’s holdings in STERIS were worth $245,000 as of its most recent SEC filing.
+Hanson & Doremus Investment Management’s holdings in STERIS were worth $245,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also added to or reduced their stakes in STE.
-Sustainable Growth Advisers LP increased its holdings in STERIS by 2,254.9% in the third quarter.
-Sustainable Growth Advisers LP now owns 831,224 shares of the medical equipment provider’s stock valued at $138,216,000 after purchasing an additional 795,926 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA increased its holdings in STERIS by 10.6% in the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 5,087,287 shares of the medical equipment provider’s stock valued at $845,914,000 after purchasing an additional 488,829 shares during the last quarter.
-Invesco Ltd. increased its holdings in STERIS by 89.8% in the first quarter.
-Invesco Ltd. now owns 953,983 shares of the medical equipment provider’s stock valued at $230,645,000 after purchasing an additional 451,235 shares during the last quarter.
-Great West Life Assurance Co.
-Can bought a new stake in STERIS in the third quarter valued at about $73,729,000.
-Finally, Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. increased its holdings in STERIS by 586.9% in the third quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 389,917 shares of the medical equipment provider’s stock valued at $64,835,000 after purchasing an additional 333,153 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently made changes to their positions in STE.
+Yousif Capital Management LLC increased its holdings in STERIS by 0.7% in the first quarter.
+Yousif Capital Management LLC now owns 15,327 shares of the medical equipment provider’s stock valued at $3,706,000 after purchasing an additional 106 shares during the last quarter.
+Vontobel Holding Ltd. increased its holdings in STERIS by 25.6% in the first quarter.
+Vontobel Holding Ltd. now owns 1,919 shares of the medical equipment provider’s stock valued at $471,000 after purchasing an additional 391 shares during the last quarter.
+Blair William & Co.
+IL increased its holdings in STERIS by 8.1% in the first quarter.
+Blair William & Co.
+IL now owns 13,523 shares of the medical equipment provider’s stock valued at $3,269,000 after purchasing an additional 1,010 shares during the last quarter.
+Cetera Investment Advisers increased its holdings in STERIS by 24.4% in the first quarter.
+Cetera Investment Advisers now owns 2,345 shares of the medical equipment provider’s stock valued at $567,000 after purchasing an additional 460 shares during the last quarter.
+Finally, Vanguard Group Inc. increased its holdings in STERIS by 1.3% in the first quarter.
+Vanguard Group Inc. now owns 11,525,769 shares of the medical equipment provider’s stock valued at $2,786,586,000 after purchasing an additional 143,253 shares during the last quarter.
 Institutional investors own 92.35% of the company’s stock.

 STERIS Stock Up 2.1 %